jnear/cs211-data-privacy/projects.md

 You're welcome to work on any project interesting to you, as long as it's related to data privacy.
 If your idea is very different from the kinds of examples listed below, please email me in advance of the proposal deadline so we can discuss it.

 ### Project Ideas

+- Use Vincent Bindschaedler's [Synthetic Data Generation Framework](https://vbinds.ch/node/69) to generate synthetic data and enter the NIST challenge.

 - Build a system to answer [WikiSQL](https://github.com/salesforce/WikiSQL) queries with differential privacy, and experiment with strategies for improving overall privacy budget behavior for a large workload of queries (e.g. better composition theorems).